limebit/medmodels/docs/user_guide/02_medrecord_intro.md

 ## Printing Overview Tables

 The MedModels MedRecord class is designed to efficiently handle large datasets while maintaining a standardized data structure that supports complex analysis methods.
 As a result, the structure within the MedRecord can become intricate and difficult to manage.
 To address this, MedModels offers tools to help keep track of the graph-based data.
-One such tool is the `.print_node_overview()` method:
+One such tool is the `print_node_overview` method:

 ```{literalinclude} scripts/02_medrecord_intro.py
 ---